 All animals must be presented in fit and show quality and to breed regulations.
 Halters are optional in Showmanship and breed classes.
 All sheep must be correctly identified by USDA, registration or farm tags, or tattoos.
 Incorrect identification will result in disqualification.
 Please use the following class numbers when entering.
+All below numbered classes including Lead Line must be entered on Entry Form.
 Please note: In individual classes, the owner must be at the head of the animal.
 Foot setters are optional.